top of page

 I knew my neighbors, among them ex-cons and thugs.
 I could see the God spark in the tired eyes of the prostitute or beauty in the dirty face of a homeless man pushing his shopping cart.
 They were suffering human beings who, like me, wanted some relief from the pain.
 Some of their choices may have been unwise and maladaptive.
 While I could strongly disapprove of their behaviors and choices, I could empathize with their wish to be free from pain.

 To outsiders, the people were predators, animals, monsters, "bad guys," the untermensch.
 And fear of them was one of the main reason millions owned guns.
 Many Americans are stockpiling military styled rifles and weapons of war to kill other Americans in a race war or civil war against the Deep State.
 If enough people believe this, we can bring it into being, co-creating more hell on earth and more unnecessary suffering.
-How privileged and over-weight Westerners plan to deal with the privations, hunger, the rapes, the brutality and extreme physical toil of civil war- the mass displacements, the cutting off of supply lines, or the trauma hardly figures into these romanticized narratives of war.
+How privileged and over-weight Westerners plan to deal with the privations, and hunger, the rapes, the brutality and extreme physical toil of civil war- the mass displacements, the cutting off of supply lines, or the trauma hardly figures into these childish and romanticized narratives of war.

 My father ministered to the suffering of the broken and dispossessed and I attended to the children, especially the boys- generations of hyper-males unsure of how manhood should act, talk, or think.
 They took their cues from others playing roles.
 The muscles, the tattoos, the guns, the gangs, the bottles of 100 proof liquor, the drugs, the womanizing, and the posturing affirmed fear.
 Behind the masks, I saw longings for safety, for respect, for fairness, for validation, for acceptance, for dignity- a deep need to be seen, and a desperate call for love.